 In 500 words or less, tell us what about your distinct experiences/background/values makes you a unique candidate for the program for which you are applying.
 Please focus on what makes you unique as a person beyond any direct experience you may have in your intended field of study.
 Use this prompt to talk about aspects of yourself that are not already covered in other parts of your application.

 Major Requirement Essay

-Prompt: In no more than two (2) pages, write a critique of a film produced in 2013 that strongly resonated with you in either a positive or negative way.
+Prompt: In no more than two (2) pages, write a analysis of a film produced in 2016 that strongly resonated with you.
 Focus on the film's execution and delivery of themes or messages, particularly how specific uses of the cinematic aesthetic (such as cinematography, editing, and sound) contributed to the overall impact.